vanesa19805/theemployee-tracker/README.md

 # theemployee-tracker
-a away to manage employees in a company
+a away to manage employees in a company, this is a solution to managing a companys employees.